-Value of the global multiple sclerosis therapeutics market size was about 20.01 billion USD in 2015.
-A key factor driving market growth is the rising base of the target population suffering from relapsing-remitting and secondary progressive multiple sclerosis coupled with the increasing demand for novel potent
+The value of the global multiple sclerosis therapeutics market size was about 20.01 billion USD in 2015.
+A key factor driving the market growth is the rising base of the target population suffering from relapsing-remitting and secondary progressive multiple sclerosis coupled with the increasing demand for novel potent

 The immunomodulators segment had the largest market share in 2015.
 Some key drivers attributing to its largest share are higher prescription rates, brand loyalty, and the presence of a wide range of drug alternatives.

-It is expected that the immunosuppressant market witnesses a strong growth of over 19.0% in the next ten years owing to the expected commercialization of Zinbryta (Daclizumab) in 2016 and Ocrelizumab in 2017; it is also expected that the associated advantages of these drugs like high efficacy, effective administration with low dosage requirement, and minimal side effects spur growth over the forecast period.
+It is expected by the medicine distributors in turkey that the immunosuppressant market witnesses a strong growth of over 19.0% in the next ten years owing to the expected commercialization of Zinbryta (Daclizumab) in 2016 and Ocrelizumab in 2017; it is also expected that the associated advantages of these drugs like high efficacy, effective administration with low dosage requirement, and minimal side effects spur growth over the forecast period.

 U.S. multiple sclerosis therapeutics markets, by type, 2012 – 2024 (USD Million)